jacob-y/django-clean-architecture/modules/Entities/README.md

-The `Entites` layer contains core business objects, that are used to store data, do basic consistency checks and implement business rules.
+The `Entites` layer contains core business object entities, that are used to store data, do consistency checks and implement business rules.

+I did not implement fake business rules so the business domain is anemic, but in real life you will have more methods in the classes.